Skip to main content

 Common pitfalls

-Sign errors reading the center
+Sign errors in center coordinates

 Key takeaways